 Strimple mentored the Tulsa infielders and served as the recruiting coordinator in her role as associate head coach.
 Her infielders have produced six NFCA All-Region selections, 23 all-conference awards and an All-America honor.
 She was instrumental in the development of Jill Barrett, who claimed three all-conference certificates and closed her career in 2014 as a second-team NFCA All-American and Conference USA Player of the Year.

-In eight years, Strimple has coached an infield defense that contributed to two record-setting seasons in fielding percentage and one in fewest errors.
+She has coached an infield defense that contributed to two record-setting seasons in fielding percentage and one in fewest errors.
 The 2010 squad committed a program-low 36 errors, and the 2010 and 2011 teams fielded at a .975 clip, matching the 2005 team for best fielding percentage.
 The 2017 team nearly matched that mark with a .974 fielding percentage.

-Since 2008, the TU offense has set 12 separate single-season school records, including batting average, hits, runs, RBI, home runs, triples, slugging percentage and on-base percentage.
+Since 2008, the TU offense has set eight separate single-season school records, including batting average, hits, runs, RBI, home runs, slugging percentage and on-base percentage.